NYU Langone Health: Kimmel Pavilion

 The Helen L. and Martin S. Kimmel Pavilion is a 374-bed acute-care inpatient facility adjacent to Tisch Hospital in midtown Manhattan in New York City, New York.
-The Pavilion provides clinical services that include general and subspecialty surgery, intensive care, cardiothoracic surgery, neurosurgery, neurology, hematology, bone marrow transplant, and solid organ transplant.
-The Pavilion, which opened in June 2018, is New York City’s only inpatient pediatric clinical facility with exclusively private rooms.
+The Pavilion provides clinical services that include general and subspecialty surgery, stroke care, intensive care, cardiothoracic surgery, neurosurgery, neurology, hematology, bone marrow transplant, and solid organ transplant.
+The Pavilion, which opened in June 2018, is New York City's only inpatient clinical facility with exclusively private rooms.
 Each patient room features MyWall, a digital communication tool that allows patients to ask questions about their treatment plan, view educational videos, order meals and control the ambiance of their room.